ronalderquiza/folbo-svr/README.md

 Forecasting Pre-Produced Local Box Office Revenue using Epsilon-Support Vector Regression

-This system is an expert system with Support Vector Machine algorithm that tends to predict estimated total gross revenue for pre-produced movies using historical IMDB data analysis regarding specific characteristics, such as movie’s genre, sequel, origin, cast, director, producer and other relevant data.
+This system is an expert system with Support Vector Machine algorithm that tends to predict estimated gross revenue for pre-produced movies using historical IMDB data analysis regarding specific characteristics, such as movie’s genre, sequel, origin, cast, director, producer and other relevant data.